Why Are Golf Balls So Expensive? (11 Best Reasons)

 It’s common knowledge that golf is not a poor people’s game.
 You must have some significant cash stacked somewhere and some investments, even if you are not extremely wealthy.
 How else will you afford expensive golf club membership and the high costs of game equipment?

-Sometimes, there isn’t much difference between your favorite premium branded golf balls and others from a not so much recognized brand.
+Sometimes, there isn’t much difference between your favorite premium branded golf balls and others from a not-so-much-recognized brand.

 The manufacturers are well aware of this fact and exploit it to their advantage.
-Some just charge premium prices because you can afford it.
+Some charge premium prices because you can afford it.

-Many clients don’t care and will just play along as long as they can afford it.
+Many clients don’t care and will play along as long as they can afford it.

 8. Golf Balls Are Indispensable

-Either you purchase some or abandon the game altogether if you don’t agree with golf ball pricing.
+You purchase some or abandon the game altogether if you don’t agree with golf ball pricing.

 9. Can’t Play Without Them

 Golf balls are a necessity.
-You can’t really play a round of golf without a golf ball.
+You can’t play a round of golf without a golf ball.
 As obvious as that seems, any golf ball company knows this and can manipulate the prices accordingly.

-Which is why I do not mind going into the woods now and then to find some Pro-Vs. There is no shortage of golf balls in the woods, that is for sure.
+I do not mind going into the woods now and then to find some Pro-Vs. There is no shortage of golf balls in the woods, that is for sure.
 Just be strategic in where you look.

 I like to ask myself, would a normal amateur golfer send some game shots in this area?
 Then get to hunting.